 Suspension bridge on the hiking trail

-Just a quick photo, before I’ve rushed to the other end 🤪
+Just a quick photo, before I rushed to the other end 🤪

 At some places, it looked like a magic forest!

 We could hear the waterfall long before we could see it.
-As we’ve came around a corner, we saw the Falls through the trees …
+And then, as we came around a corner, we could see the Falls through the trees …

 There it is … the Whangarei Falls